RKKUNDU/Blockchain-p2p-network/README.md

 1) <b>cd</b> into the project folder.
 2) Start a seed with the command <b>"python3 seed.py <machine_ip_addr> <port_number>" </b>
 3) Repeat step 2 for the number of seeds you want in your network.
-4) Update the config.csv file in all the machines with the respective ip addresses used to start the seeds in step 2.
+4) Update the configs/config.csv file in all the machines with the respective ip addresses used to start the seeds in step 2.
 5) Start a peer with the command <b>"python3 peer.py"</b>
 6) Repeat step 5 for the number of peers you want.